Donate to support freedom.

 Is a local LLM as good as GitHub Copilot?

-For daily coding tasks — completions, refactors, code explanation — a 7B–8B local model covers roughly 70–80% of Copilot quality with zero subscription cost and full privacy.
-The gap has closed significantly with models like qwen2.5-coder:7b.
+For daily coding tasks - completions, refactors, code explanation - current local models like qwen3.5:4b, gemma4:e4b, and qwen3.6:27b cover a large share of Copilot-style work with zero subscription cost and full privacy.
+Cloud coding agents still win on very large repo context and hard multi-file planning.
 For teams who prioritise data privacy, this local LLM coding setup is a strong GitHub Copilot alternative.

 What is the best model for coding with Ollama?